Painting on Location

 Indian yellow paints better with a little lime putty or lime milk.

-The color are soaking in slowly, it's to easy to remove the last coat, bad for blending, I'm switching to pure lime water starting with the Thalo Blue column.
+The color are soaking in slowly, it's too easy to remove the last coat, bad for blending, I'm switching to pure lime water starting with the Thalo Blue column.
 Now I think it's the marble meal making it slower to absorb.
 The mortar is still soft enough to move with my finger so I know I'm not past the fresco time.
 Now I know it was the wet weather.

 A dry soft stippling goat hair brush helps blending.